Joining the lab

 Post docs

-My (Dr. Liu's) goal for postdocs is to prepare them to launch their own distinct line of research, in their own lab.
+My goal for postdocs is to prepare them to launch their own distinct line of research, in their own lab.
 I also understand that post docs and graduate students in the lab may choose to leave academia.
 I will support this decision and help connect you to resources to make the transition as smooth as possible.

 If you are interested in being a postdoc in the lab, please reach out to me via email.
 Include a brief statement of your interests and a few ideas for what we could work on together.
 If we have a solid idea for a project, I would be happy to write a fellowship grant with you the year before your intended start date (e.g. NSF SBE or STEM Ed; NIH NRSA Fellowship; SSHRC Fellowship; Banting Fellowship).
 While I would ideally like to promise to support all postdocs for their first year, this will depend on the skills and interests of the postdoc candidate, and funding availability.